 Return to Top

-Installation in a typical 10’ by 20’ room is 4-5 days with an extra day added for each additional room.
-Laminate flooring needs at least 2-3 days to acclimate to the environment of a room to prevent problems like particleboard expansion.
-The actual process of installation (excluding all preparation steps) would take most DIY homeowners 3-4 hours, with an extra 1-2 hours to wrap the flooring around cabinets and doorways.
+Installation in a typical 10-by-20-foot room is four to five days with an extra day added for each additional room.
+Laminate flooring needs at least two to three days to acclimate to the environment of a room to prevent problems like particle board expansion.
+The actual process of installation (excluding all preparation steps) would take most DIY homeowners three to four hours, with an extra one to two hours to wrap the flooring around cabinets and doorways.